-Assessing Officer Position Section Date Joanne Mack Environmental Management Coordinator Environmental Reporting and Emergency Management 09/03/2023

-I have reviewed the Environmental Assessment for the work activity and concur with the Environmental Assessment that the work activity is for minor works and will have a minor environmental impact.
-The activity is approved to proceed in accordance with the control measures committed to within this EA.

-Authorising Officer Position Section Date
+Assessing Officer Position Section Date Joanne Mack Environmental Management Coordinator Environmental Reporting and Emergency Management 21/11/2024 I have reviewed the Environmen minor works and will have a mino tal Assessment for the work activity and or environmental impact.
+The activity is o to within concur with the Environmental Assessm approved to proceed in accordance with this EA. ent that the work activity is for the control measures committed Authorising Officer Position Section Date